HARMONICOM/dig/documents/migrations.md

 ## 3. Migration Directory Structure

-Create a `database/migrations/` directory in your project root (or use `migrations/` for simple projects):
+Create a `database/migrations/` directory in your project root (this is the default directory):

 **Recommended Structure** (with migrations and seeders):